krippix/GustelBot/README.md

 # GustelBot
-My private Discord bot for experimenting.
+My custom Discord Bot for experimenting.

-## Ideas/ToDo
+## Ideas/TODO
-- (sounds) Display files as interactive embed in case more than 2000 characters are needed.
+- Make the soundlist embed interactive.
-- React to said words (Is that even possible with pycord?)
+- Try parsing said words in voice channels.
+-

-## Administration
+## Administration (currently not in use)
 The admin commands of the bot can be used if the user fulfills one (or more) of the following conditions:
 - role called "bot-admin"
 - server administrator